-Two companies provide orca whale watching Bremer Bay tours, Whale Watch Western Australia (Bremer Bay Killer Whales) and Naturaliste Charters.
-We chose and booked with Whale Watch WA due to the reviews, recommendation from a friend and being family-owned and operated.
+Two companies provide orca whale watching Bremer Bay tours; Whale Watch Western Australia (Bremer Bay Killer Whales) and Naturaliste Charters.

 Bremer Bay is a small fishing community located in Australia’s Southwest.
 The orcas, known for their majestic leaping abilities and incredible hunting skills, attract tourists worldwide.
 They can be seen in the Bremer Bay Canyon from January to the beginning of April.

-Seeing orcas in the wild has been a lifelong ambition, so I was so excited that we had eventually booked our tour to see the Bremer Bay orcas.
+Seeing orcas in the wild has been a lifelong ambition, so I was so excited that our tour was booked to see the Bremer Bay orcas.
 I’d read up all about the tour, along with what to expect during our time on the cruise, so I felt prepared.

 Arriving for your Orca Whale Watching Tour